 "Listen" is a hard episode to pin down.
 It opens with Clara on her belated (and eventually, disastrous) date with Danny Pink, before moving to The Doctor and Clara as they research a theory that The Doctor has about things that go bump in the night, the idea that evolution has never produced a creature that can hide perfectly - at least, not one that we know of.
 This research ends up involving a very young Danny Pink in the past and a descendant of Danny Pink in the future and (without giving too much away) a young child on a far away planet.

-Doctor Who S8E3 "Robot of Sherwood" is an unfortunate misstep
+"Robot of Sherwood" is the

 Daleks.
 Easily the most overused, least surprising enemy that the Doctor has to face whenever they show up (and they always show up).
 The look of dismay on my face as the Next Time section of "Deep Breath" showed us these now cheesy, boring villains expressed my feelings about these enemies perfectly - they are simply no longer interesting, having been over exposed to audiences for the past 7 series, and I actively dreaded their inevitable return in this series.